 - Biopsy.
-Your doctor removes a small piece of affected tissue for examination under a microscope.
-The tissue is analyzed to determine whether it has the cell patterns characteristic of lichen planus.
+Your health care provider removes a small piece of affected tissue for examination in a laboratory.
+The tissue is examined to see if it has the cell patterns typical of lichen planus.

-- Hepatitis C test.
-You may have your blood drawn to test for hepatitis C, which is a possible trigger for lichen planus.
+- Blood tests.
+You may have your blood drawn to test for health problems related to lichen planus.
+For example, hepatitis C.

 Immune response medicines

-Retinoids can cause birth defects, so these drugs aren't recommended for women who are pregnant or may become pregnant.
-If you're pregnant or nursing, your doctor may opt to delay topical retinoid therapy or choose a different treatment.
+Retinoids can cause birth defects, so this type of medicine isn't for people who are pregnant or may become pregnant.
+If you're pregnant or nursing, your health care provider may suggest that you delay treatment or choose a different treatment.

 Dealing with triggers